Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Hook

-A series of disappearances---of multiple victims---around the same date every year has this small town's police worried about a possible serial killer.
+A series of disappearances---of multiple victims---around the same date every year has this [[small]] town's police worried about a possible serial killer.

 Either law enforcement or family members of the victims may ask [[the hunters]] to help.
 A Flake could notice the cycle of disappearances or be tipped off by a crime reporter.
 The victims share no discernible pattern of class, age, geography, ethnic group, or religious faith.
 All they have in common are the dates of their disappearances.

 The first missing person was notable UFO expert, right wing pundit, and radio talk show host Erica Kripke.
 She disappeared seven years ago while investigating crop circles.
-This led to claims from her associates of government conspiracy and/or alien abduction.
+This led to claims from her associates of government conspiracy and/or alien [[Abduction]].
 Her empty car was found next to a cornfield.

 Last year it was Fabian Giroux.
-A retired, gay high school teacher and Canadian immigrant who disappeared in the area while sightseeing in his Winnebago.
+A retired, gay high school teacher and Canadian immigrant who disappeared in the [[area]] while sightseeing in his Winnebago.
 He had several cats, all named after members of the British Royal Family.
 The cats and the Winnebago were found on the side of the road but Professor Giroux vanished.
 He left no family.

 The most recent disappearance, just two days ago, was a local teenaged couple: Rebecca Selby and David Kirchner.
 Their car was found in a popular 'make-out' spot near the Guzman farm, with no sign of them.
 There were no signs of violence.
 They were popular, with good grades, and seen as a model young couple.
 Their families remain worried.